SIREN – Season 1 Episode 8 – SPOILERS

 Mermaids have great eye-hand coordination.
 Ryn tries playing darts and scores three consecutive bullseyes.
 She downs a shot of whiskey and feels no effect from it, even though she has likely never had a drink before in her life.
 Her metabolism must be quite rapid.

-In earlier episodes, sea lions raised an alarm when Ryn approached, even when they could not see her.
+In earlier episodes, sea lions raised an alarm when Ryn approached.
 In this episode, she cuddles and strokes one of the animals, and it shows no fear of her.
 Sea lions can’t smell anything underwater, but above water, they have a well developed olfactory sense.
 Ryn is a very changed mermaid since meeting Ben and Maddie, but it seems unlikely that her scent has changed, so she must be doing something to mask it.

 Before the wake, Ben characterizes Ryn’s sister and the other merfolk as animals.
 Afterward, Ben apologizes to Ryn for questioning her humanity, and asks her to sing to him again.
 Ben’s relationship with Ryn seems at least partially based in his addiction to her song.
 The Maddie/Ryn ship seems more genuine.
 So far, only male humans have heard the mermaid song.
 (This is possibly because none of the people shown working on the fishing boats of Bristol Cove have been women.)